 When you sell in Connecticut and have “sufficient activity” in Connecticut, you need to be registered to collect and pay sales tax in Connecticut.
 Connecticut requires that any merchant with a sales tax permit file a sales tax return on your due date, even if you don’t have any sales tax to report or pay.

-Starting December 1, 2018 out-of-state dealers with sufficient physical or economic presence for establishing nexus in Connecticut must register to collect sales tax.
-This includes both online and remote sellers that have the $250,000 in annual Alabama gross sales, and have 200 or more sales.
+Starting December 1, 2018, out-of-state dealers with sufficient physical or economic presence for establishing nexus in Connecticut must register to collect sales tax.
+This includes both online and remote sellers that have $250,000 in annual Alabama gross sales, and have 200 or more sales.

-- Late Filing Penalty $50, plus 1% per month of the tax imposed.
+- Late Filing Penalty of $50, plus 1% per month of the tax imposed;

 - Late Payment Penalty 1% of the unpaid tax bill for each month (or fraction of a month) of delinquency.